Lauren Burnham Gets Real About Her Struggle With Anxiety In Candid Post

-Lauren Burnham, a former reality television star and the wife of former Bachelor Arie Luyendyk Jr., turned to Instagram on Friday, August 14 to share a very candid post.
-She included an up close selfie and got real about her ongoing struggle with anxiety.
+Lauren Burnham, a former reality television star and the wife of former Bachelor star Arie Luyendyk Jr., turned to Instagram on Friday, August 14, to share a very candid post.
+She included a close-up selfie and got real about her ongoing struggle with anxiety.

-Unlike her usual cheerful posts she shares online, Burnham looked serious and somewhat sad in this particular selfie.
-She rested one hand on her head, appearing stressed.
-The mother of one kept it casual wearing a white sleeveless tank top and black pants.
-She wore her long blond hair down in loose waves and accessorized with two gold necklaces.
+Unlike the usual cheerful posts she shares online, Burnham looked serious and somewhat sad in this particular selfie.
+She rested one hand on her head, and she appeared stressed.
+She kept it casual by wearing a white sleeveless tank top and black pants.
+She wore her blond hair down in loose waves and accessorized with two gold necklaces.
 One featured tiny stars while the other was a thick chain.

 Burnham prefaced her lengthy caption by emphasizing that the topic of mental health and anxiety is not easy for her and that she is uncomfortable opening up.
-Nevertheless, she felt it important to share her experience of dealing with anxiety not only now but in the past as well.
+Nevertheless, she felt it important to share her experience of dealing with anxiety, not only now, but in the past as well.
 She explained that she typically likes to focus on positivity as much as possible but always wants to keep things real and honest.

 Burnham went on to point out that even if it seems like she and others have it all together, no one’s life is perfect and everyone has struggles they are dealing with behind the scenes.
 She thanked her fans for their constant encouragement and reminded others that may be struggling with mental health that periods of anxiety or sadness will always pass eventually.